Buggy Version Reply

 Quassel may be following the specs to the letter, it's not doing any good if the rest of the world and especially networks themselves behave differently.

-#4 Updated by Anonymous over 4 years ago
+#4 Updated by Anonymous almost 5 years ago

 - Target version set to Some future release